 Culture & Civic Life

-Homeboy Industries is the largest re-entry program in the United States for formerly gang-involved and previously incarcerated individuals, provid...
+The largest re-entry program in the United States for formerly gang-involved and previously incarcerated individuals provides comprehensive resour...

 Mend Collaborative was formed by co-directors Rebecca Weiker and Miguel Quezada, two individuals with firsthand experience with the justice system.
 Rebecca, a survivor of harm and a long-standing advocate in the survivor community, invited Miguel, a formerly incarcerated facilitator, to co-facilitate a victim-offender dialogue.
 Together, they discovered the power of partnership from their distinct life experiences to bring a wealth of wisdom, expertise, integrity, and credibility to the work of healing and restoration.